msartor99/FreeBSD-15/README.md

 ________________________________________________________________________________________

-new version, Setup_postinstall_generic.sh use bsddialog for parameters
+new version, Setup_postinstall_genericV63.sh use bsddialog for parameters

+.

 Enjoy!